Objetivo Fama season 5

 The fifth season of Objetivo Fama officially began on February 9, 2008.
 It was hosted by Yuri.
 It featured returning judges Roberto Sueiro and Fernando Allende, while Mexican singer Jimena replaced Hilda Ramos.

+The season winner was Cristina Eustace.

 Auditions

 Final Cutdown

 The 20 final contestants were officially announced on February 2, 2008, during a show at the Puerto Rico Convention Center and the show officially began on February 9, 2008.
 A few days before, contestant Lorenzo Mendez was disqualified from the show because he was already signed to a record label.
 Ronny Mercedes was selected to replace him.